 RESIDENCE HALL MEETINGS - TACs regularly conduct required residence hall meetings.
-These will be held virtually this summer.
 These are significant times when information is presented, rules are set, and problems are aired and resolved.

-PASSPORT CARDS/RESIDENCE HALL KEYS - High Point University will issue special Passport Cards that will give students access to their residence hall (and specific floors in that building) and to particular buildings throughout campus.
+IDENTIFICATION CARDS/RESIDENCE HALL KEYS - Winston-Salem State University will issue special Identification Cards that will give students access to their residence hall (and specific floors in that building) and to particular buildings throughout campus.
 Keys will be issued to allow students to enter their assigned residential room.
 A Passport Card also provide access to meals in the dining hall and selected restaurants on campus and can be used for other campus purchases, provided sufficient funds are uploaded to it (see the Cashless Campus/Spending Money section).
-Each Passport Card will have the student's name and photo along with the Governor's School logo to distinguish our students from others on campus.
-Passport Cards and room keys are essential for your coming and going.
-If you lose your card or key, the replacement cost is \$50.00.
+Each Identification Card will have the student's name and photo along with the Governor's School logo to distinguish our students from others on campus.
+Identification Cards/room keys are essential for your coming and going.
+If you lose your card or key, the replacement cost is \$10.00.